 Service Mode 1: To access: Press and hold S3 (see figure 8, p.
-22) on the control/display board, then turn machine on.
+23) on the control/display board, then turn machine on.
 Uses: Verification of software version level.
 Last RFU code indication and RFU code reset.
 Verification of proper watchdog functioning (U34).
 Entrance to other modes.
 Description: Required for entrance to other modes.
 PATIENT TEMPERATURE display shows software version level.
-BLANKET TEMPERATURE display shows RFU code.
-Pressing the TEST LIGHTS button will reset RFU code to zero.
-ALERT LED flashes.
+WATER TEMPERATURE display shows RFU code.
+Pressing the TEST LIGHTS button will reset the RFU code to zero. · ALERT LED flashes.
 Leader lights flash.
-Setpoint display flashes "1."
+SETPOINT TEMPERATURE display flashes "1".
 10 second duration.
 Machine resets to standby mode after 10 seconds if no buttons are pressed.
 To exit: Pressing the BLANKET CONTROL , PATIENT CONTROL , or MONITOR ONLY buttons will cause entrance into other modes.
 If no further action is taken by the user, the machine will reset itself to standby mode after approximately 10 seconds.

 Service Mode 2: To access: Press BLANKET CONTROL while in service mode 1.
-Uses: To assist in testing trip point of backup system 2 S1 thermostat.
-Description: PATIENT TEMPERATURE and BLANKET TEMPERATURE displays are blank.
-ALERT LED flashes.
+Uses: To assist in testing trip point of backup system 2 (S1) thermostat.
+Description: · PATIENT TEMPERATURE and WATER TEMPERATURE displays are blank. · ALERT LED flashes.
 Leader lights flash.
-Setpoint display flashes "2."
-Pump and compressor are turned on, and cold solenoid valve is opened No temperature measurement is performed by the machine.
+SETPOINT TEMPERATURE display flashes "2".
+Pump and compressor are turned on, and cold solenoid valve is opened.
+No temperature measurement is performed by machine.
 To exit: Pressing any button except the BLANKET CONTROL button will reset the machine to standby mode.
 (Pressing the BLANKET CONTROL button will do nothing.)

-Service Mode 3: To access: Press PATIENT CONTROL button while in service mode 1.
-Uses: To prewarm the machine for testing of the backup system 1 overtemperature probe RT3 and the backup system 2 S2 thermostat trip points.
+Service Mode 3: To access: Press PATIENT CONTROL while in service mode 1.
+Uses: To prewarm the machine for testing of the backup system 1 over temperature probe (RT3) and the backup system 2 (S2) thermostat trip points.
 Description: PATIENT TEMPERATURE display is blank.
 ALERT LED flashes.
 Leader lights flash.
-Setpoint temperature display flashes "3."
-The BLANKET TEMPERATURE display shows the blanket water temperature.
+SETPOINT TEMPERATURE display flashes "3".
+WATER TEMPERATURE display shows the water temperature.
 The output water temperature is controlled to 41°C. To exit: Pressing any button except the PATIENT CONTROL button or the DOWN button will reset the machine to standby mode.
 (Pressing the PATIENT CONTROL button again will do nothing.)
-Pressing the DOWN button will put the machine into mode 4 from mode 3.
+Pressing the DOWN button will put the machine into service mode 4 from mode 3.

-Service Mode 4: To access: Press DOWN button while in service mode 3.
-Uses: To test the trip points of the backup system 1 over-temperature probe RT3 and the backup system 2 S2 thermostat.
-Description: PATIENT TEMPERATURE display is blank.
-ALERT LED flashes.
+Service Mode 4: To access: Press DOWN while in service mode 3.
+Uses: To test the trip points of the backup system 1 over-temperature probe (RT3) and the backup system 2 (S2) thermostat.
+Description: · PATIENT TEMPERATURE display is blank. · ALERT LED flashes.
 Leader lights flash.
-Setpoint temperature display flashes "4."
-The BLANKET TEMPERATURE display shows the blanket water temperature.
+SETPOINT TEMPERATURE display flashes "4". · WATER TEMPERATURE display shows the water temperature.
 The output water temperature is controlled to 48°C. To exit: Pressing any button except the DOWN button will reset the machine to standby mode.
 (Pressing the DOWN button again will do nothing.)

-Service Mode 5: To access: Press MONITOR ONLY button while in service mode 1.
-Uses: To verify reservoir probe reading.To assist troubleshooting cooling problems.
+Service Mode 5:

+To access: Press MONITOR ONLY button while in service mode 1.

+Uses: • To verify reservoir probe reading.

+To assist troubleshooting cooling problems.

 Description: PATIENT TEMPERATURE display shows the cold water reservoir temperature.

+· ALERT LED flashes.

+· Leader lights flash.

+· SETPOINT TEMPERATURE display flashes "5".

-ALERT LED flashes.
-Leader lights flash.
-Setpoint temperature display flashes "5."
-The BLANKET TEMPERATURE display is blank.
+· WATER TEMPERATURE display is blank.

 The pump is on and the cold solenoid valve is open.

 The compressor is controlled using normal control algorithms.

 To exit: Pressing any button except the MONITOR ONLY button will reset the machine to standby mode.

-(Pressing the MONITOR ONLY button again will do nothing.)
+(Pressing the MONITOR ONLY button again will do nothing.